 Deferred income tax assets and liabilities reflect the tax effect of temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for the same items for income tax reporting purposes.
-The net deferred income tax assets included in other assets on the consolidated statement of financial condition consisted of the following items at December 31, 2014:
+The net deferred income tax assets included in other assets on the statement of financial condition consisted of the following items at December 31, 2015:

 (Dollars in thousands)

 Deferred tax assets:

-Liabilities/accruals not currently deductible \$ 1,477
+Liabilities/accruals not currently deductible \$ 5,383

+Unrealized losses on firm investments 1,544

-Deferred compensation 49,619
+Deferred compensation 65,062

+Goodwill amortization 4,083

-Net operating loss carry forwards 292
+Net operating loss carry forwards 159

-Goodwill amortization 1,471

-Other 2,635
+Other 4,928

-Total deferred tax assets 55,494
+Total deferred tax assets 81,159

+Valuation allowance (159)

+Deferred tax assets after valuation allowance 81,000

 Deferred tax liabilities:

-Unrealized gains on firm investments 1,528

-Fixed assets 2,039
+Fixed assets 1,626

-Other 1,073
+Other 677

-Total deferred tax liabilities 4,640
+Total deferred tax liabilities 2,303

-Net deferred tax assets \$ 50,854
+Net deferred tax assets \$ 78,697

 The realization of deferred tax assets is assessed and a valuation allowance is recorded to the extent that it is more likely than not that any portion of the deferred tax asset will not be realized.
-The Company believes that its future tax profits will be sufficient to recognize its deferred tax assets.
+The Company believes that its future tax profits will be sufficient to recognize its deferred tax assets with the exception of \$0.2 million in state net operating loss carryforwards.